 Few names evoke such romantic notions of exotic adventure and discovery as Tanzania’s ‘Spice Island’ of Zanzibar, a magical Indian Ocean retreat infused with African and Arabian sentiment.

-Planning a destination wedding will never go out of style.
+Planning a destination wedding in Tanzania Africa will never go out of style.
 Turning your celebration into a weekend (or week!) surrounded by the people your love with a wedding in the middle — sounds totally irresistible!
 There are so many gorgeous destination wedding locations Africa but if you’re going to go for it, why not just go for it?
 Dare to turn your destination wedding into an adventure you and your guests will remember for the rest of your lives.

 With all that travel comes a lot more details you’ll need to consider, Here, everything you need to know about the logistics of planning a destination wedding in Tanzania.